For the last several months, we’ve been hard at work creating a new way to experience all things Fresh, and we’re excited to share it with you.

 Here are a few photos and videos from the process, and a small virtual tour of Premier’s superb facility:

-Premier does everything from digital to offset to letterpress to funky influencer kits (I saw one where they were turning CPUs into shoeboxes for adidas).
+Premier does everything from digital to offset to letterpress to funky influencer kits.
 Here’s the foil station for foil embossing / debossing.

 FRESH Magazine was printed on one of Premier’s Large Offset presses.